millermedeiros/rocambole-indent/README.md

-Removes any `Indent` tokens that doesn't have a `level` property (this is usually the original indentation of the program parsed by rocambole) or that are not at the begining of the line.
-It also updates all the `BlockComment` to align the multiple lines.
+Removes any `Indent` tokens that doesn't have a `level` property (this is usually the original indentation of the program parsed by rocambole) or that are not at the beginning of the line.
+Also removing `WhiteSpace` tokens that are at the beginning of the line to avoid mistakes.

 ```js
 // sanitize a single node